loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 WebAssembly #todo[source :)], which also makes heavy use of stacks and virtual registers stored on the system stack.

+It is worth to noting that this specification is not final, as it is with most languages, and may be subject to change in the future if need be!

 === Function calls
 When functions are called there are requirements regarding these stacks that must be fulfilled:
 #indent(12)[